 Asylum seekers — many of them children and families fleeing violence, poverty and other threats to their health, safety and well-being — began to be expelled without due process or access to adequate protection screenings.

 Several court rulings have noted the vagueness and varied interpretation of Title 42.
 After an assessment of COVID-19 restrictions, the Centers for Disease Control and Prevention (CDC) announced the termination of the policy effective May 23, 2022.

 As pandemic restrictions were lifted nationwide, and given the range of mitigation measures available, the CDC stated that the cross-border spread of COVID-19 no longer presented the serious danger to public health that it originally cited when enacting Title 42 two years ago.
-The Biden Administration outlined a strategy to mitigate the large numbers of asylum-seekers expected to migrate once Title 42 is lifted.

 On May 20, however, just days before the policy was set to expire, a federal judge in Louisiana issued an injunction blocking the lifting of Title 42 until further notice.